World Cup 2018: Breaking Down Where France vs. Belgium Will Be Won and Lost

 Story So Far: France

-France began this World Cup slowly, Didier Deschamps coming under scrutiny for the stumbling nature of their early play, but as soon as the knockout rounds started they more than kicked into gear.
+France began this World Cup slowly, with Didier Deschamps coming under scrutiny for the stumbling nature of their early play, but as soon as the knockout rounds started they more than kicked into gear.
 Their 4-3 win over Argentina was one-sided, with the scoreline flattering the South Americans, and their 2-0 win over Uruguay was professional, controlled and cool.

 They look their best when allowed to counter-attack; Argentina naively let them do so, taking 60 per cent of the possession and allowing Kylian Mbappe to run full speed at Javier Mascherano, Marcos Rojo and Nicolas Tagliafico.